nicholaswilde/recipes/docs/soups-and-stews/creamy-broccoli-bisque.md

 Using your immersion blender, process the soup until all the ingredients are nice and smooth.
 Add the heavy cream and the English cheddar cheese; adjust the seasoning with salt and pepper.
 Add the shredded carrots, parsley and the reserved florets.

+!!! info

+    The broccoli can be substituted for cauliflower

 ## :link: Source